helm/charts/stable/etcd-operator/README.md

 [etcd-operator](https://coreos.com/blog/introducing-the-etcd-operator.html) Simplify etcd cluster configuration and management.

-__DISCLAIMER:__ While this chart has been well-tested, the etcd-operator is still currently in alpha.
+__DISCLAIMER:__ While this chart has been well-tested, the etcd-operator is still currently in beta.
-Current project status is available [here](https://github.com/coreos/etcd-operator)
+Current project status is available [here](https://github.com/coreos/etcd-operator).

 ## Introduction